markeletona/global_mesopelagic_respiration/README.md

 # global_mesopelagic_respiration
-Code to reproduce the results from Gómez-Letona &amp; Álvarez-Salgado (under review).
+Code to reproduce the results from Gómez-Letona &amp; Álvarez-Salgado (2026).
 Steps:

 1. Install the conda environment specified in the `.yml` file (`oceanicu.yml`).
 Type the following command in the terminal: